The name is distinctive, the boots are unique and if you wear them right, you’re sure to be a stylish chap.

 Traditionally, chukka boots would have been made from calfskin suede leather.
 As time has gone on and the availability of other materials has increased, you can now buy Chukka boots in varying materials such as canvas and even alligator, meaning more flexibility for different occasions.

+The desert boot was invented by Nathan Clark during the Second World War.
 Like Gibsons and Derbies, the differences between a desert boot and a chukka boot have become rather skewed.

 Chelsea boots are another popular ankle height footwear option, and are a better option for a more formal occasion.
 Just like chukka boots, it’s a good idea to wear trousers that show your ankle, as the elasticated gusset is a key detail of Chelsea boots.